Short Answer

 1. fastCRW — Best Tavily Alternative Overall

-fastCRW is the strongest Tavily alternative because it improves the parts that matter in production:
+fastCRW is the strongest alternative to Tavily because it improves the parts that matter in production:

 - Broader API surface: search, scrape, crawl, map, and extract in one stack.